 In late 1996, after a three-month tour in support of her third album What Would the Community Think

 .
-After later tours Chan was tired of her songs.
+After later tours Marshall was tired of her songs.
 This resulted in shows where she performed musical accompaniment to The Passion of Joan of Arc

 , which consisted of original songs and covers.
 Many of these covers would be on her first cover album The Covers Record

-By the start of the 2000s, Chan's live performances became random and unpredictable.
+By the start of the 2000s, Marshall's live performances became random and unpredictable.
 She blamed this on a drinking problem.
-Chan cancelled her tour for the 2006 album The Greatest
+Marshall cancelled her tour for the 2006 album The Greatest

 because she had relationship problems.
-It eventually became good that Chan didn't tour, because she needed to recover from something she described as a "psychotic break" that was the fault of mental exhaustion and her alcoholism.
-This left Chan feeling suicidal.
-As part of the recovery, Chan was admitted to the psychiatric ward at Miami's Mount Sinai Medical Center but left after a week, stating "being in there wasn't me."
+It eventually became good that Marshall didn't tour, because she needed to recover from something she described as a "psychotic break" that was the fault of mental exhaustion and her alcoholism.
+This left Marshall feeling suicidal.
+As part of the recovery, Marshall was admitted to the psychiatric ward at Miami's Mount Sinai Medical Center but left after a week, stating "being in there wasn't me."
 She later likened the experience to "a pit of hell."

-In the winter of 2006, Chan put together a new backing band, the Dirty Delta Blues band.
+In the winter of 2006, Marshall put together a new backing band, the Dirty Delta Blues band.
 She also declared herself to be sober, which she defined as having "seven drinks in seven months."
 Now her live performances are much more enthusiastic and professional.
-Chan claims that her newfound musical collaborators and sobriety are the reasons why.
+Marshall claims that her newfound musical collaborators and sobriety are the reasons why.